NothingADSR123/Swizosoft---Secure-File-Sharing-Portal/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-*(Note: You will need to create a `LICENSE` file in your root directory if you want to include one.)*

 ## Contact

 For any questions or suggestions, please open an issue in the GitHub repository